Silberdrachi/MelvorIdleScripts/README.md

 1. Changes completion percentages to take into account items only possible to acquire by combat related actions

 When username contains '12b'
+1. Change bank slot cost to too much
+1. Change bank slot tokens to no action

+When username contains '1b'
+1. Change bank size to 1
-1. Change bank slot buy limit to 0
+1. Change bank slot cost to too much
-2. Change bank slot tokens to no action
+1. Change bank slot tokens to no action